 An OOC (Out of Cebu) Post

 The couple and the entourage.
-Congratulations Ram and Jeehana!
+Congratulations to Ramesh and Jeehana!

 We were all so hungry, however, so we decided to go out and grab something to eat.
 We found a small restaurant right beside Ateneo de Davao.
 Chicken Hotdog with egg and prawn crackers! 🙂